hanami/guides/content/introduction/getting-started.md

 ### Working With Entities

-An entity is something really close to a plain Ruby object.
+An entity is something really close to an everyday Ruby object.
 We should focus on the behaviors that we want from it and only then, how to save it.

-For now, we need to create simple entity class:
+For now, we need to create a simple entity class:

 ```ruby
 # lib/bookshelf/entities/book.rb